Decor & Projects

 Beachy-Keen Island Scenes

-Please indulge me as I illustrate with images of St. Maarten/St. Martin and how its spectrum of colors motivated my paint and décor choices.
+Here’s a little of the color that inspired it all with images of St. Maarten/St. Martin and how its spectrum of colors motivated my paint and décor choices.

 Pictured below are photos from Philipsburg.
 Top: Old Street; middle: kiosks along the boardwalk; bottom: Front Street shop.